gabrielcoelh8/gabrielcoelh8/README.md

-- STEM degree in Technology Internet's Systems
+- STEM degree in Internet's Systems
-- Full-stack web-dev
+- Fullstack web dev
-- Game development enthusiast with Godot and C++
+- Game development and designer with Godot and C#